kosl/ihipp-examples/docs/week1.md

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/W1_logical_view_compute_node.png)

-We have two or maybe four CPU sockets that are interconnected by a bus or fast bus.
+We have two or maybe four CPU sockets with shared memory that are interconnected by a bus or fast bus.
 The nodes are also connected with fast internet or Infiniband, by a network that has small latency.
 Such an architecture was a standard for computers 10 years ago.
 In the recent years main-stream computers besides CPU sockets also have accelerators, i.e., general-purpose graphical processing units (GPU) for speed up of computing.
 Therefore, the non-uniform memory is even more non-uniform.
 Coding or porting old codes with MPI and accelerating parts of it has become increasingly difficult to achieve.
 We will introduce you to accelerated programming with CUDA and OpenCL in Week 5, i.e., how to off-load parts of the code to the accelerators.
 Combining everything to run on a large cluster requires quite a lot of experience, also with the trial and error approach to identify, e.g., the bottlenecks.
 In order to resolve interconnection problems of nodes in the Infiniband network, as well as among the processor sockets and accelerators (GPUs) in the node some newer languages or upgrades to the existing programming languages were developed.
 To utilize these new paradigms some new tricks with the old code are needed, although rethinking or rewriting the code is usually the best approach.
 The new code approaches can be used even without the intervention of the programmer or any thinking, e.g., Coarray Fortran has some of intelligence behind how to do non-uniform memory operations on matrices and so on, but actually one will need to understand a few things.

 Let's also discuss how nodes in a supercomputer are interconnected.